briomusic/interAppPDAudio/README.md

 interAppPDAudio
 ===============
-#### This Project demos `CSAudioController`, which can be used to make libPd Apps compatible with Apple's inter-app audio system.
+#### This Project demos `CSAudioController` a subclass of libPD's `PDAudioController`.
+`CSAudioController` can be used to make libPD Apps compatible with Apple's inter-app audio system.
 It is assumed that you are familiar with libPD and how to set up a libPD App in xCode.
 If you are not, please refer to the book __'Making musical Apps'__ by Peter Brinkmann.